shyu216/knownoevil/src/master/paper/evm.md

 It is used to express the observed intensity I(x, t) = f(x + δ(t)) from I(x, 0) = f(x).

-It will be automatically estimated from the input video.
+It will be represented as a sinusoidal function with amplitude A, frequency ω, and phase φ.

 ### What is the amplification factor α (alpha)?